turingschool/career-development-curriculum-site/module_three/week_1_resumes_and_portfolios.md

 * Staff member will review your profile and approve for publishing or request additional changes
 * For more info on how to set this up, [watch this demo](https://share.descript.com/view/gUvd2rRN4Ck)

 Once published, your profile will be visible on the main alumni directory at [terminal.turing.edu](https://terminal.turing.edu) as long as you are participating in job search support until you get your first job.
+While you are actively job searching, the Career Dev team will use your portfolio in referrals to companies.

 #### Terminal Portfolio: What Should Be Included
 What needs to be included in order for your portfolio to be published?
+Here is what the team is looking for:

+- [ ] **Title**
+- [ ] **Professional-looking photo**
-* Professional photo (Just you!
-Sorry, but no kids or animals)
+     * This should be a photo of just you (no kids or animals, sorry!)
-* Description (where you tell your professional story)
+     * Use the same photo as your LinkedIn and GitHub profiles if possible
+     * Don't have a professional-looking photo?
+[Check out this post](https://writing.turing.io/how-to-take-your-own-linkedin-headshot/) for tips on how to take one at home
+- [ ] **About Me Description**
+     * Tell your professional story -- what is your story about your past, present, and future that you want to share with employers?
+Make sure to answer these questions: who am I?
+Why am I in this field?
+What’s next for me?
+     * Consider how this is consistent with your LinkedIn and overall brand
+     * If you’re struggling with writing this and need additional support, please contact your mentor and/or members of the career development team
+     * Check out your peers’ About Me sections to see what you like and don’t like on [Terminal](https://terminal.turing.edu)
+     * Make sure to have someone else review this section for clarity, spelling, and grammar
+- [ ] **Email address**
+- [ ] **GitHub profile**
+- [ ] **LinkedIn profile**
-* Polished draft of resume
+- [ ] **Polished draft of resume**
+- [ ] **Preferred Locations**
+- [ ] **Previous Industries**
+- [ ] **Skills**
-* At least **2 projects** highlighted
+- [ ] At least **2 projects**
     * Show variety: paired, team, individual
-    * Include an estimation of project contribution hours
+    - [ ] Include an estimation of project contribution hours
-    * Include screenshots
+    - [ ] Include screenshots
+    - [ ] Tools Used
+    - [ ] Code Repository Link

+Nice to have but not required for initial publication:
+* Pronouns
+* Skills you are currently learning
+* Twitter profile
+* Project collaborators
+* Deployed Project link

-If you have any questions about this portfolio, please reach out to the CD team!
+If you have any questions about this portfolio, please reach out to the Career Development team!